Eros Films: Co-production and production

 Eros co-produced British films such as The Man Who Watched Trains Go By (1954), The Sea Shall Not Have Them (1955), and the American giant monster film Behemoth, the Sea Monster (1959), insisting the film have the same type of monster as The Beast from 20,000 Fathoms.

 The company produced one film by themselves, the British World War II film Battle of the V-1 (1958).

 The end of Eros

 Irving Allen and Albert R. Broccoli's Warwick Films had previously had a successful financing and distribution arrangement with Columbia Pictures, but there was occasionally friction between the two organisations.
 Allen thought they would increase their profits by creating their own distribution company to release films of a more highbrow nature than their successful action films.
 The two acquired Eros from the Hyams brothers in 1959, though the brothers remained on the board.

+The first film from Warwick distributed by Eros was The Trials of Oscar Wilde.

-Eros distributed Allen and Broccoli's The Trials of Oscar Wilde and Johnny Nobody, but both films failed at the box office.
+In May 1961 Eros ran into financial difficulties, while distributing The Trials of Oscar Wilde and several staff were fired.
+Four films were awaiting distribution - Johnny Nobody, Middle of Nowhere, Carolina and Lies My Father Told Me.

 The number of creditors and amounts owed by Eros led to the firm's bankruptcy in June 1961.